Best Loans for Bad Credit in October 2024

 How we chose the best personal loans for bad credit

-We reviewed more than 30 lenders that offer personal loans to determine the overall best six lenders with a credit score requirement at or below 640.
+We reviewed more than 30 lenders that offer personal loans to determine the overall best seven lenders with a credit score requirement at or below 640.
 To make our list, lenders must offer competitive annual percentage rates (APRs).
 From there, we prioritize lenders based on the following factors:

 • Accessibility: Lenders are ranked higher if their personal loans are available to more people and require fewer conditions.
 This may include lower credit requirements, wider geographic availability, faster funding and easier and more transparent prequalification and application processes.